datkat21/datkat21/README.md

 The name *kat* comes from an old username of mine from 2015.
 It just means _cat_, but with a K, hence "Kat".

 The *21* in Kat21 is also from around the same time when Vine was getting popular.
-There was a meme called "*9 + 10 = 21*", which
+There was a meme called "*9 + 10 = 21*", which got really popular due to the kid featured in it being silly for what he said.

 <img align=right src="assets/stickers/cat-open-mouth-small.svg" width=64>